primeroIMS/primero/doc/getting_started_development.md

 In order to contribute to Primero, you need a working development environment.
 It is recommended to use a Mac or Linux operating system.
 If you are developing on Windows, you should consider using WSL or a VM.

 The instructions in this guide assume that you are running Ubuntu Linux.
 Primero supports both x86_64 and arm64 architectures, so if you're using an M1 Mac or another arm64 machine like a Raspberry Pi, you don't need to do anything special.
+If you are using a different Linux distribution or MacOS, you will need to adapt the instructions accordingly.

 ## Cloning the Primero Repository